You are currently viewing Accessible Graphic Design: What You Need to Know to Succeed

 Accessible Multimedia Design

-Ideally, visual communication should convey the majority of the message through videos, images, etc, with minimal reliance on text or audio transcript.
-With accessible design, this doesn’t necessarily hold true.
+Ideally, visual communication should convey the majority of the message through videos, images, and other media, with minimal reliance on text or audio transcripts.
+With accessible design principles, this doesn’t necessarily hold true.
+When you create a video or motion graphic, ensure that the content is transcribed into text for people using screen readers to appreciate.

 Furthermore, the use of closed captions to provide descriptive context is beneficial for an audience with hearing impairment.
 If you’re sharing your video on social media, consider turning the subtitles on for all your viewers.